Eseoghene94/Eseoghene94/README.md

 ### 🚀 About Me

-I'm a dedicated Fullstack Web Developer passionate about crafting scalable, efficient, and user-friendly web applications.
+I'm a dedicated Fullstack Web Developer with a passion for crafting scalable, efficient, and user-friendly web applications.
 I thrive at the intersection of front-end creativity and back-end logic, constantly pushing myself to learn and innovate.

 ---